affinda/affinda-typescript/docs/interfaces/DocumentCreate.md

 • `Optional` **url**: `string`

-URL to a resume to download and process
+URL to download the document.

 ___